Building Scholarships

 Thank you!

-To date, LWC has provided $191, 815 in scholarships.
-Your support means we can continue our goal to provide access for everyone in Washington County.
+Your support means we can continue our goal to provide access for everyone in Washington County by eliminating some of the financial barrier for applicants.

 How has LWC funded scholarships in past years?

 Each year our commitment to dedicating a portion of our internal budget to scholarships has grown, as have our external scholarships provided from local organizations and foundations.
-From three $1,000 scholarships to the LWC Class of 2012 (#25) to over $25,000 in scholarships to the LWC Class of 2022 (#35), LWC has proven our commitment to supporting scholarship internally and securing community support with external scholarships.
-The Judy Greenwald Fund and the First Energy Foundation have all consistently supported scholarships for LWC class members for many years.
-Companies like Patriot Federal Credit Union have committed to an annual scholarship, and the LWC Class of 2017 (#30) raised funds to award a $2500 Class 30 Be Nice scholarship for each of three consecutive years.
+From three $1,000 scholarships to the LWC Class of 2012 (#25) to over $20,000 in scholarships to LWC Class of 2025 (#38), LWC has proven our commitment to supporting scholarship internally and securing community support with external scholarships.
+Over the year’s The Judy Greenwald Fund has consistently supported scholarships for LWC class members for many years.
+Organizations like Patriot Federal Credit Union have committed to an annual scholarship, and the LWC Class of 2017 (#30) raised funds to award a Class 30 Be Nice scholarship annually.